UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Early termination fee: The penalty you will pay if you break your contract before the term ends.

-Finding the right fit for your home comes down to evaluating the raw numbers.
-When looking at Constellation vs. Fuel Georgia, you need to weigh the base rates against the recurring monthly charges.
-Marketers typically charge a monthly customer service fee just for keeping your account open, along with a per-therm rate for the actual gas you consume.
+Marketers typically apply a natural gas customer service charge just for keeping your account open.
+Constellation’s customer service charge generally ranges from $5.95 to $7.95 per month, whereas Fuel Georgia typically keeps this fee lower, ranging from $4.95 to $6.95 per month.
 It’s crucial to remember that the most accurate way to review current prices is to visit the Georgia Public Service Commission’s official rate board.
-Below is a comparison of illustrative examples to show the typical metrics you’ll encounter with Constellation Energy Georgia rates and Fuel Georgia natural gas plans.
+Below is a comparison of illustrative examples to show the typical metrics you’ll encounter with Constellation energy rates Georgia and Fuel Georgia natural gas plans.

 Comparison Metric (Illustrative Examples)ConstellationFuel Georgia